talk2MeGooseman/ueberauth_twitch/README.md

       redirect_uri: System.get_env("TWITCH_REDIRECT_URI")
     ```

-1. Include the Überauth plug in your `router.exs` in the browser or custom pipeline:
+1. Include the Üeberauth plug in your `router.exs` in the browser or custom pipeline:

     ```elixir
     defmodule TwitchWeb.Router do